Empty shipyard and suicides as 'Hyundai Town' grapples with grim future | MarketScreener

 In many ways, the challenges facing Ulsan mirror those faced in the American Midwest in the 1970s and 1980s, when the once prosperous industrial heartland was hit by massive job and population losses.

-Some experts and industry executive warn Ulsan - home to the world's biggest shipbuilder and largest carmaking complex - might be South Korea's 'Rust Belt' in the making.
+Some experts and industry executives warn Ulsan - home to the world's biggest shipbuilder and largest carmaking complex - might be South Korea's 'Rust Belt' in the making.

 “It could be worse here, since it's all about Hyundai and its suppliers," said Mo Jong-ryn, a professor of international political economics at Yonsei University in Seoul.
 "There is no alternative."